 Employee culture is infectious when it comes to dealing with customers.
 When your employees have a high satisfaction level and feel good about their job, they can be easily motivated towards creating a greater customer experience.
 Customers can also feel the positive impact while interacting with highly motivated employees.

 Customer insights are essential to gain a deeper understanding of your customer’s needs, challenges, and outcomes.
 While this may sound relevant only for marketing and sales teams, it would be wise to share it across all teams.
 This way, everyone can access the customer insights and optimize their work according to customer needs.

 Customer empathy is easier said than done in many SaaS organizations.
-It is important in building a greater understanding of customer pain-points and emotional needs.
-There cannot be a greater attribute than empathy that helps cementing your relationship with customers.
+It’s important in building a greater understanding of customer pain-points and emotional needs.
+There cannot be a greater attribute than empathy that helps cement your relationship with customers.

-Customer satisfaction and loyalty can easily be mistaken if not analyzed through the right metrics.
-Make sure you use the right metrics to measure your customer health and share it across all teams.
+Customer satisfaction and loyalty can easily be mistaken if not analyzed with the right metrics.
+Make sure you use the right metrics to measure your customer’s health and share it across all teams.

 A customer health score through a customer success platform can help you give an overall picture of the health of a customer account.
 Another key metric is a Net Promoter Score (NPS) that tells you the satisfaction level of your customers with your brand.
 Likewise, there are many metrics that can help you assess the customer’s sentiments and take proper actions towards improving them.